- Facepalming: A couple of instances:

 - In "Mr. Monk Buys a House," the same newspaper thing is shown when Monk is realizing that the newspaper articles in Joseph Moody's scrapbook are all articles about a depository robbery.
 But if you freeze the image, you may notice that the text of the article has nothing to do with the robbery - but is actually text on "Mr. Monk Goes to a Fashion Show" and "Mr. Monk Takes His Medicine".

 - In "Mr. Monk Goes to a Rock Concert," there are several shots, especially shots inside Stork's trailer, where you can see the words "Chapter 13 - England" on the logo on the back of Kendra's t-shirt.
-If you noticed that the band itself is named for is named Trafalgar....
+It makes you wonder if the band is named for the Battle of Trafalgar.

 - When Kendra hands Stork's jacket over to Monk and Natalie, when Monk looks at a map, if you freeze it, you will notice that there are labels for all of the tents on the grounds.
 Going clockwise, the order of facilities on the top of the map is: bathrooms, two vending tents, the acupuncture tent, two more vending tents, a tattoo parlor, a beer tent, a security tent (at the main entrance), and a ticket office outside the front gate.
 On the bottom of the map are more concessions and the first aid tent.

-- In "Mr. Monk and the Genius," when Natalie opens the second of Patrick Kloster's books, you will notice on the left side a page with a list of all of Patrick's books, which include Ultimate Chess Tactics, The War Of Chess, Winning Endgame Play, Ninja Chess, Unbeatable Chess Strategies, Play Chess and Conquer, Grandmaster Chess Secrets, Five Moves Ahead, and Power Chess Strategy.
+- In "Mr. Monk and the Genius," when Natalie opens the second of Patrick Kloster's books, you will notice on the left page a list of all of Patrick's other books, which include Ultimate Chess Tactics, The War Of Chess, Winning Endgame Play, Ninja Chess, Unbeatable Chess Strategies, Play Chess and Conquer, Grandmaster Chess Secrets, Five Moves Ahead, and Power Chess Strategy.

 - In "Mr. Monk and the Class Reunion," during the summation, we see a shot of Kyle Brooks uncovering his wife's papers and her old suicide note.
-You can't read it at regular speed, but if you freeze it, you can read it and learn that Dianne Brooks has a sister named Ellen.
+You won't catch it at regular speed, but the note tells us that Dianne Brooks has a sister named Ellen.

-- In "Mr. Monk's 100th Case," when James Novak is introducing Monk's case to the TV audience, you will see crime scene photos of corpses on the display behind Novak.
-These include photos of Debbie Ringel's mauled body from "Mr. Monk And His Biggest Fan" and the dead body of Tony Gamelobo from "Mr. Monk and the Buried Treasure".
+- In "Mr. Monk's 100th Case," when James Novak is introducing Monk's case to the TV audience, you will see crime scene photos of bodies on the display behind Novak.
+These include photos of Debbie Ringel's mauled body lying in a toolshed from "Mr. Monk And His Biggest Fan" and the dead body of Tony Gamelobo upright in his car from "Mr. Monk and the Buried Treasure".

-- In "Mr. Monk and the Rapper:" when we see the shot of the limo heading to get Extra Large, you can freeze it and see a Shrek the Third poster on the side of a bus shelter.
+- In "Mr. Monk and the Rapper:" in one shot of the limo heading to get Extra Large, you can see a Shrek the Third poster on the side of a bus shelter, setting the episode in March 2007.

 - In "Mr. Monk Can't See a Thing," in the establishing shot of the firehouse garage, it can be hard to tell but look to the right of the red car parked on the street.
 In the distance, you can see a figure.
 Based on how far away that person is, it's easy to conclude that that might be Monk walking towards the firehouse.

-- Friend on the Force: Lieutenant Disher and Captain Stottlemeyer.
+- Friends On The Force: Lieutenant Disher and Captain Stottlemeyer.

 - Fright Deathtrap: The Scared Stiff variant was attempted on the oldest man in the world in "Mr. Monk and the Very, Very Old Man".
 It didn't work, so the intended victim got smothered with a pillow instead.

-- "Funny Aneurysm" Moment: In-universe, in the episode "Mr. Monk's 100th Case", there is an awkward scene where Monk and Natalie are interviewing a restaurant manager trying to act in-character while responding to Natalie's questions, made more humiliating given that Monk and Natalie are being followed by James Novak's camera crew:
+- In-universe, in the episode "Mr. Monk's 100th Case", there is an awkward scene where Monk and Natalie are interviewing a restaurant manager trying to act in-character while responding to Natalie's questions, made more humiliating given that Monk and Natalie are being followed by James Novak's camera crew:

 Natalie Teeger: Mr. Gleckson, we'd like to talk to you about a woman named Cassandre Rank.
 I believe she used to work here.